mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Target features

-For every model architecture, we will separately train and evaluate model using these target features:
+For every model architecture, we will separately train and evaluate model using these two target features:

 - **Endianness** – the ordering of bytes in a multi-byte value.
 - **Instruction width type** – whether the length of each instruction is fixed or variable.